Terraform the Hard Way

 And per-stack drift is only the bottom layer.
 The view a team running infrastructure at scale actually wants is fleet-wide: which stacks are drifting right now, which have been perma-drifting for weeks (the drift nobody plans to fix because reverting would break something else), which workflow runs are failing and at what rate, and — when something does regress — what change to that stack landed most recently.
 That's change-failure-rate-and-MTTR for infrastructure: the DORA layer, applied to the platform.
 Terraform doesn't get you anywhere near it.
 Building it the Hard Way is OpenTelemetry from GitHub Actions into Prometheus, Grafana, or Datadog, with stack-and-root-module labels you keep clean across hundreds of workflow runs and hand-built dashboards somebody has to own.
 It's possible.
 It's also a platform engineer for a quarter, and then a permanent owner.

-Or — fourth option — pick one tool that handles the whole thing as a coherent set: install, auth, state, monorepo awareness, decomposition, templating, module sourcing, tagging, CI ergonomics, inventory, playbooks, drift detection, and reconciliation, with the same conventions all the way through.
+Or one tool that handles the whole set with the same conventions all the way through.

 The companion to this post — Terraform the Easy Way — walks the same crossroads with concrete Atmos snippets at each one, so you can see what each decision looks like once a framework has made it for you.